Driver killed after losing control of truck, crashing into oncoming traffic

 DEERFIELD BEACH, Fla. - One person was killed and two people were injured Thursday morning in a crash in Deerfield Beach, authorities said.

-The two-vehicle crash was reported about 10:30 a.m. at Southwest 10th Street and Waterways Boulevard.
+The two-vehicle crash was reported about 10:30 a.m. at Southwest 10th Street and Waterways Boulevard, just east of the entrance to the Sawgrass Expressway.

 More Car Crash Headlines